 3. Inclusion of lease extensions and indexations.

 Optional extension periods need to be included in capitalisation when ‘reasonably certain’.
 This leaves space for interpretation and a significant compliance risk at the same time.
 During assessments of the financial reporting by accountants, the argument for eventual exclusion needs to be accepted.
-Specific attention is required on the impact of indexations.
+Specific attention is required to the impact of indexations.
 Under the IFRS 16 lease standard, any changes in the index require a complete recalculation, which can increase the volatility of lease accounting figures of right of use and liability.

 4. Disclosures and SOX compliance.

-In addition to the recognition of leases on the balance sheet, the latest ASC 842 and IFRS 16 accounting standards also require additional disclosures.
+In addition to the recognition of leases on the balance sheet, the latest ASC 842 and IFRS 16 lease accounting standards also require additional disclosures.
 These are designed to help investors and other stakeholders to understand property and asset related lease liabilities, the timing of financial commitments and aspects of uncertainty around cash flows arising from leases.
 In most cases, this additional information has to be Sarbanes Oxley (SOX) compliant, which in turn implies the need to track and record all changes on lease contracts and to prove that decisions have been made in an authorised way.

-5. IFRS 16 and ASC 842 requires more accuracy in the lease administration process
+5. IFRS 16 and ASC 842 require more accuracy in the lease administration process.

 The IFRS 16 and ASC 842 lease accounting systems demand the capitalisation of almost all real estate, property and asset leases and require the registration of additional lease related information.
 This will impact the day-to-day business of lease administration and associated IT solutions.
 The requirement to disclose information on the timing and uncertainty of cash flows requires a more detailed registration of lease data.
-Since the financial impact of lease renewals had changed fundamentally, lease scenario planning, balance modelling, and assessments are important in the decision making process that will include involvement from the controller and CFO.
+Since the financial impact of lease renewals has fundamentally changed, lease scenario planning, balance modelling, and assessments are important in the decision making process that will include involvement from the controller and CFO.